dris-thinker98/Job-Recommender-System-using-Collaborative-Filtering/README.md

 1. Tanimoto or Jaccard Similarity <br>
 2. Cosine or Orchini Similarity <br>
 3. Distance based similarity measures: Manhattan (City Block Similarity) and Euclidean based <br>
+For cosine and distance based similarity measures, we first need to vectorize the skills stored for each unique job offer and the user skillset to compare them accordingly.